Producer, UI & General Programmer

 Knowing the game would be played on a website, I focused on making the user experience seamless and fully functional.
 I ensured WebGL elements displayed correctly, the game’s name was accurate, and the fullscreen button was accessible.
 During testing, I also checked compatibility across multiple browsers to make the game easier to play and ensure a smoother judging experience during the game jam.

-My Roles: Producer & UI Programmer
+My Roles: Producer, UI Design & Programmer

 Fawn the Florist is a cozy idle game that sits at the bottom of your screen, creating a peaceful companion for you as you work, study, or relax.